pablohdzvizcarra/my-software-developer-career/README.md

 ## Programming Changes My Life

+### Day 1812 Continue with Airflow DAG

+Today I continue working on my Airflow DAG, most of my time today was used to read some blogs from Netflix and also watch some youtube videos about data engineering.
+I am looking for an alternative to Airflow but to work with Java code, Python is great but is consuming a lof of my compute resources.

 ### Day 1811 Working with Spark in Airflow

 Today I can't create a Spark session from an Airflow DAG to my local Spark cluster, I have various problems with this approach related with my Airflow cluster is working in a container environment, and my Apache Spark is installed locally in my machine.
 In the Udemy course that I did last week, I learned how to run a task with the Docker operator in a container environment, and running the task in a container environment is a good way, the problem with this approach is that we can't share data between the tasks in this way.